crosslibs/gce-pusher/scripts/README.md

 1. `uri-scheme=<http|https> (Optional.
 Default value: https)`
 2. `uri-path=<URI path of the webservice running on this instance> (Optional.
 Default value: nil)`
 3. `pubsub-topic=<pubsub topic name> (Required and must exist within the current project)`
-4. `cloudfn_endpoint=<URI of Cloud Function to be used for push> (Required and must only contain the URI scheme and host only.
+4. `cloudfn-endpoint=<URI of Cloud Function to be used for push> (Required and must only contain the URI scheme and host only.
 No URI path or query parameters or fragments allowed)`